top of page

 Sárkány

+Forget fire.
+Sárkány is smoke and sky.
 Believed to evolve from swamp-dwelling fish or snakes after seven long years, this dragon isn’t here to guard gold.
 Instead, it hoards weather.
 With seven heads and a thundercloud temper, Sárkány eats the sun and births chaos.
-A symbol of transformation, tempests, and the messiness of becoming.
+It stands as a symbol of transformation, tempests, and the messiness of becoming.

 Csodaszarvas

 Whether encountered in a book, a dream, or the corner of a museum diorama, these are the kind of legends that live rent-free in the Souzaverse.
+This journey into Hungary will be more than just travel; it is a celebration of its rich folklore, connecting us to our shared identity and cultural heritage.

 bottom of page